Followers

 Old Spain and Beyond

 Gálvez was ordered back to Spain in 1772 for a new assignment.
-This time in France, with the Regiment of Cantabria.
-Besides developing a more formal study of the military arts, Galvez became fluent in French, a skill that would prove invaluable later in life on several fronts.
+This time, he served in France with the Regiment of Cantabria.
+Besides developing a more formal study of the military arts, Gálvez became fluent in French, a skill that would prove invaluable later in life on several fronts.
+He was called back home in 1775 to serve in the Regiment of Seville (soldiers renowned for their haircuts, I am sure).
+War loomed again, and Gálvez participated in the renowned Captain-General Alejandro O'Reilly's failed attack on Algiers.

-He was ordered back home in 1775 to serve in the Regiment of Seville (solders renowned for their haircuts, I am sure).
-War loomed again and Galvez participated in the renowned Captain-General Alejandro O'Reilly's failed attack on Algiers.
-Galvez received another wound for his efforts in the campaign, but also promotion to lieutenant colonel.
-Galvez's career took an upward arc when he was transferred to Louisiana in 1776 and promoted to colonel of the Louisiana Regiment.
 Then, on January 1, 1777, the promising young officer was named governor of Louisiana.
-While governor, he reached out to the local French populace.
-His knowledge of French-made him popular with the locals.
-Especially a young Creole woman, Marie Felice de Saint-Maxent Estrehan of New Orleans, whom he married.
+As governor, he reached out to the local French community.
+His knowledge of French made him popular with the locals, especially a young Creole woman, Marie Felice de Saint-Maxent Estrehan of New Orleans, whom he married.

 Alejandro O'Reilly